 Edge sensors also send a signal to the operator’s control board but do it in a different manner.
 The sensor devices are installed along the edge of the garage door and signal to the operator upon direct contact with an object.
 The operator’s control board then receives a signal that the door cannot be closed since there is an obstruction.

 This type of sensor is typically constructed with two electrical contact strips in a tube made from waterproof material.
 The “obstruction” signal is created by those two strips coming into contact with each other.
 When the sensor comes in contact with anything that creates the obstruction.
 The operator’s control board then receives a signal and the garage door will not close and reverse its movement.

 Similarly, the edge sensors can be connected to the operator’s control board through wires or wirelessly to photoelectric sensors.
 So, it is safer if the sensors are installed by a professional.

 Ask your garage door technician about which obstruction sensors will suit your type of garage door best.

 If you are experiencing issues closing your garage door, one of the possible reasons for the problem is your obstruction sensors.
-Some issues can be resolved without specialists’ help, and there are ones that will require you calling for professional’s help.
+Some issues can be resolved without specialists’ help, and there are ones that will require you to call for a professional’s help.
 Here is a list of the most common issues you may encounter with your obstruction sensors:

-If you inspected your obstruction sensors and appear to be working properly, your garage door does not close.
+If you inspected your obstruction sensors and they work correctly, your garage door does not close.
 You may need to inspect your garage door for other issues.
-It is highly advised for you to contact a garage door specialist before proceeding with any DIY repairs.
+It is highly advised that you to contact a garage door specialist before proceeding with any DIY repairs.
 Trying to repair your garage door on your own can be dangerous.
 Please put your safety first.